 Jason reached for his wallet and took out his driver’s license.
 He then opened the glove box and retrieved his registration.
 He handed them to Detective Polehaus.
 “Thank you.
 You should be all ready to go in a few minutes.”
 Detective Polehaus walked back to his police car.

 Suzu and Morrie looked at each other and with every passing second, the feeling of tension rose even higher.
-A couple of minutes passed.
-The last few minutes of quiet before the storm.
-And all the while, Jason couldn’t get the look of smugness on Polehaus’s face out of his head.
+Eight minutes passed and all the while Jason couldn’t get the smug expression on Polehaus’s face out of his head.

 Detective Polehaus made his way back to the car.
-“Well, can’t say whether it’s because I finally had coffee before work or if it’s just my normal sunny attitude, but the clearance went faster than usual.
-Just, please, don’t be in a rush to the courthouse on Monday” Detective Polehaus said as he held out Jason’s license and registration along with a yellow slip of paper.
-A ticket.
+“Well, can’t say whether it’s because I finally had coffee before work or if it’s just my normal sunny attitude, but the process went faster than usual.”
+Detective Polehaus said as he held out Jason’s license and registration along with a yellow slip of paper — a ticket.

-Jason sighed and nodded, taking the papers.
+Jason sighed and nodded, taking the documents.
 He could think of it all later.
 Right now, he needed to go.
 “Thank you, Detective.”